bolt-project/bolt/docs/source/overview-related.rst

 Bolt is related to several complimentary projects in the pydata + big data space, but aims to play a unique role.

-As mentioned in motivation_, several other projects have implemented aspects of ndarray style operations on Spark RDDs, including Thunder_ (for image and time series processing) and spylearn_ and sparkit-learn_ (for machine learning).
+As mentioned in motivation_, several other projects have implemented aspects of ndarray-style operations on Spark RDDs, including Thunder_ (for image and time series processing) and spylearn_ and sparkit-learn_ (for machine learning).
 We hope that the Bolt array is a more general interface on which these and similar projects could build.

 .. _motivation: overview-motivation.html
 .. _Thunder: https://github.com/thunder-project/thunder